What are expenses?

 Employers are subject to rules from HMRC about what they can reimburse without incurring extra tax.
 Our guide to out-of-pocket expenses for employees has more information on which expenses can and can’t be repaid.

-The term ‘expenses' might also be used to refer to all a business’s day-to-day running costs, however they were paid for.
-At FreeAgent, we call these 'costs' to avoid confusion.
+The term ‘expenses’ is sometimes used to refer to all of a business’s day-to-day running costs, such as staff wages.

-You can use FreeAgent's accounting app to track and record your expenses.
-FreeAgent also enables you to sort out your expenses as they happen by snapping receipts with your phone and uploading them from wherever you are.
+FreeAgent allows you to track business costs and expenses quickly and easily.
+With the FreeAgent mobile app you can sort out your expenses as you incur them by snapping receipts with your phone and uploading them to FreeAgent from wherever you are.